Gavin Sheets Preview, Player Props: White Sox vs. Diamondbacks

-Gavin Sheets -- with an on-base percentage of .194 in his past 10 games, 72 points lower than his season-long percentage -- will be in action for the Chicago White Sox against the Arizona Diamondbacks, with Zach Davies on the mound, on September 26 at 7:40 PM ET.
+Gavin Sheets -- batting .192 with a home run, three walks and six RBI in his past 10 games -- will be in action for the Chicago White Sox versus the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on September 27 at 2:10 PM ET.

-In his last game he had a hitless performance (0-for-1 with an RBI) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-2) against the Diamondbacks.

 Sportsbook Promo Codes